astronomer/docs/software_versioned_docs/version-0.25/install-aws-standard.md

 For the full list of subdomains, see Step 4.

-## Step 2: Spin up the EKS Control Plane and a Kubernetes Cluster
+## Step 2: Spin up the EKS control plane and a Kubernetes Cluster

 To proceed with the installation, you'll need to spin up an [EKS Control Plane](https://aws.amazon.com/eks/) as well as worker nodes in your Kubernetes cluster by following [this AWS guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html).